 Helping adults living with an acquired brain injury enhance their abilities, create relationships, and connect with the community.

 The only program of its kind in Marin and Sonoma Counties!
 Professionals in the fields of art therapy, marriage and family therapy, occupational therapy, social work, and other disciplines work together with volunteers from a range of professional backgrounds to lead this program.
-Our dedicated team has experience working with adults living with brain injury of varying levels of abilities and providing support their families as well.
+Our dedicated team has experience working with adults living with brain injury of varying levels of abilities and providing support for their families as well.

 The program is offered in two tracks; one for traumatic brain injury (TBI), including concussions, and one for stroke.